Embloy/Embloy-Developers/docs/core/jobs/create_jobs.md

 | `required`            | true, false                                                                   | true                                               |
 | `options`             | An array of at least 1 and at most 25 strings, with each a maximum length of 50 characters (can only be set for single_choice and multiple_choice) | -                                             |

+Answers to these questions have to adhere to the allowed values and cannot be longer than 500 characters for answers to "link" and "text" question types.

 ## Import external jobs

 _Coming soon ..._